jluttine/CryptOS/README.md

 ## TODO

 - Add relevant packages.
 If something is missing from nixpkgs, contribute to upstream.

 - How to force building all packages from sources?
 Would it improve security in some way?

+## Disclaimer

+No guarantees about the security of the software is given.
+Use it at your own risk.

 ## Contributing